Montana/redwoodjs-relay/README.md

 I'm currently using [Vercel](https://www.vercel.com).

+## Cloud native identity providers

+RedwoodJS has `dbAuth` and support for about a dozen providers at the moment, with new ones like Clerk 6 coming this upcoming release.
+I may use my own Keycloak-powered SSO, and I'd love to, at some point see some RW support.
+You can have workaround RW support via following these steps:

+* Dockerize Keycloak
+* Create a docker-compose.yml to standup a KC server
+* Setup your realms and auth provider clients within KC
+* Boiler plate KC API client in the React app
+* Setup the KC Provider at the top of the app
+* Usage with KC React Hooks

+These instructions are sometimes hard to find and vague, but if you look for them -- they exist in some Google groups.

 ## Conclusion

 There’s probably some more poking around for me to do in determining whether I want to use this dispatcher and `twin.macro` in a larger Redwood app, or just fully commit to pure Tailwind and make liberal use of the `@apply` directive.
 Either way, I think I’ll have a better route forward though, as this is my only second time building a RedwoodJS app.